Filmon-gh/Delicous-Den/README.md

  - User accounts and profile:
         Permit users to set up profiles and accounts so that you may save their payment information, order history, and preferences for quicker checkout in the future.

+## Technology Used:

+ - Visual Studio Code: Visual Studio Code  used as the primary code editor for this project with HTML and CSS.

+ - GitHub: The project hosted on GitHub, a web-based hosting service for version control using Git.

+ - Command Line Interface: The command line interface  used to connect GitHub and Visual Studio Code.
+This allowed for seamless collaboration between the two technologies, enabling to push changes to GitHub from the local machine and to pull changes from GitHub to the local machine.

 ## Testing

 During the development process, the web pages is thoroughly tested to ensure its reliability and usability.